openfoodfacts/openfoodfacts-infrastructure/docs/reports/2021-12-21-disk-extension.md

 We added disk space in proxmox to this machine and the container machine but we still add to make it available on the system side.

+Operation was done on ovh2, VM dockers (200) and VM dockers-prod (201)

+## Snapshoting

+Before this delicate operation, we snapshoted the VM in proxmox.

 ## Extending partition size

 This is the commands we run to make it happens.